Medial-EarlySign/MR_Wiki/Infrastructure Library/00.InfraMed Library page/MedSignals _ Unified Signals.md

 # MedSignals / Unified Signals

-MedSignals is an internal class in MedRepository that defines signal types and manages `.signals` files—dictionaries mapping signal names to their properties.
+MedSignals is an internal class in MedRepository that defines signal types and manages `.signals` files-dictionaries mapping signal names to their properties.
 Each MedRepository instance has a `sigs` object for basic `.signals` operations.
 All signal definitions are found in `MedSignals.h`.

 When initializing a repository, one of the first steps is to read the signals configuration file (specified in the repository config) and set up all signal definitions.